-The Faculty of Mathematics has approved a document outlining the aims and objectives of Part III and advising the Examiners on the examinations and the classification of results.
-This is the Faculty Board Advice to Examiners and is reproduced in Appendix III.
-As outlined there, when examination papers are marked each candidate is given a numerical mark and a quality mark on each paper.
-On each paper the numerical mark is a percentage, while quality marks are alpha (highest), beta or gamma (lowest), moderated by plus or minus.
-An alpha quality mark signifies a performance of Distinction standard, while a beta quality mark signifies a performance of at least Honours standard.
-(Note that, unlike in Parts IA, IB and II of the Mathematical Tripos, the quality mark is given for the paper, not for individual questions.)
+Each candidate is given a numerical mark and a quality mark on each paper.
+The numerical mark is given as a percentage, while quality marks are α (highest), β , or γ (lowest), refined by plus or minus.
+An α quality mark signifies a performance of Distinction standard, while a β quality mark signifies a performance of at least Pass (or Honours) standard.
 Marks may be moderated by the Examiners to take into account the difficulty of the examination paper.
-Essays are marked similarly, and the Faculty Board has approved the wording of descriptors to be used as broad guidance for Assessors (i.e. the academics who have set and mark the essays) to determine the appropriate quality mark for an essay.
-These descriptors are also reproduced in Appendix III.
+Essays are marked similarly, and the Faculty Board has approved the wording of descriptors to be used as broad guidance to Assessors (those who set and mark the essays) to determine the appropriate quality mark for an essay (see Appendix IV).

 The Examiners consider the performance of each candidate and classify candidates into groups.
-These are 'Distinction', 'Merit', 'Pass' and 'Fail' The Faculty Board has recommended that the primary classification criterion is the Optimum Mark (the formula for the Optimum Mark is given in the Faculty Board Advice to Examiners).
+These are 'Distinction', 'Merit', 'Pass' and 'Fail'.
+The Faculty Board has recommended that the primary classification criterion is the Optimum Mark (see below).
 However, candidates at borderlines between the groups are considered individually and very carefully; decisions are not made by applying a simple formula.